slurpeecup/RASC-AL/Acceleration_Docs/git_acceleration.md

 [git config](https://www.atlassian.com/git/tutorials/setting-up-a-repository/git-config) - Allows the user to make changes to their Git configuration file either on the global (system wide) level, or the project level.
 Git config was used in `Getting Started` section of this document.

 When you clone the RASC-AL repo, make sure to use `git config credential.helper store` to store your PAT after its first usage.
+You should not need to enter it again afterwards.

 [git status](https://www.atlassian.com/git/tutorials/inspecting-a-repository#:~:text=The%20git%20status%20command%20displays,regarding%20the%20committed%20project%20history.) - Gives the user status information on the working directory and staging area of the branch you are currently in.